 Your to-do list:

-Collect your customers' information and thank them for referring others.
+- Collect your customers' information and thank them for referring to others.
 Have valuable incentives for them like a month free subscription, a product sample, or a customized service.